summercomputinginstitute/demo_notebooks/setup.md

 1) Work locally on your laptop, or
 2) Use Google Colab to work in the cloud (free).

+Follow the instructions below for either path to get set up for work.
+Whether to work locally or work in the cloud is a matter of personal preference.
+I personally like to work locally when I can, although if the setup instructions below appear complicated you may find it easier to work on Colab.

 The demo notebooks for this course can be accessed from the course's [GitHub repository](https://github.com/summercomputinginstitute/demo_notebooks).

 # Option 1: Work locally on your laptop